 "Friend of APS" Recognition Citation: Council, Boards, Committees or other recognized groups within the society may recommend individuals or organizations to receive this citation which is an inscribed memento.
 The recommending body will provide a brief statement to APS Council (not to exceed 100 words) in support of the nomination and include the sponsorship from which the funds for this citation are to be paid.
 This award is approved by Council.
 They will act on each recommendation in a timely manner to ensure the recommending body may present the citation to the recipient in accordance with the accomplished activity.
 To assure that the significance and prestige of this citation is preserved; it is recommended that no more than 2-3 citations be presented during any calendar year.

 APS Outstanding Volunteer Award: The APS Outstanding Volunteer Award recognizes individuals for excellent service in furthering the mission of APS through their volunteer efforts.
 The intention is to recognize those volunteers in the general membership whose contribution is deemed invaluable.
 Current officers of APS are not eligible for this award.
 Senior editors and committee chairs are not eligible in their area of responsibility.
 The awardee must be a member of APS.
-Nominations come from any entity within APS or APS member and are submitted to the attention of the Intermediate Councilor-at-large.
+Nominations come from any entity within APS or APS member and are submitted to the attention of the Senior Councilor-at-large.
 Activities should be recent (within the last 3-5 years) and can be ongoing.
 The nomination should indicate the specific volunteer activities and how the nominee excelled in the quality, timeliness, and/or scope of these activities.
-The nomination should be no more than one page and are due yearly by December 31.
+The nomination should be no more than one page and are due yearly by May 15.

 APS Sponsored Nominations